hooriyaa/e-commerce-website/documentation/README.md

 •Users can modify quantities or remove products from the cart.

+•Users must be signed in to proceed to checkout.

+## Checkout Page (localhost:3000/cart/checkout)

+•Collects shipping details and calculates shipping rates using ShipEngine.

 •Users must be signed in to proceed to payment.

-•Collects shipping information and integrates ShipEngine to calculate shipping rates.

-•Users must be signed in to proceed to payment.

-## Payment Page (localhost:3000/cart/payment)

-•Processes payments securely using Stripe.

-•Users must be signed in to complete the payment.

 ## Shipment Page (localhost:3000/shipment)